What is a Montana Court Bond?

 What is the bond amount?

-This will vary per bond and subjected to the discretion of the court.
+This will vary per bond and is up to the court’s discretion.

-The first step is to determine which type of Court Bond you need.
-Once you’ve established that, you will need to submit an application for that specific bond.
+You first need to know the type of Court Bond that you need.
+After you’ve figured that out, you’ll need to apply for that exact bond.